 Verses 32:21-22 of the Book of Job uses the term in a bad sense, a flattering title, as exalting one in his own estimation; artificially legitimizing what one claims to be in which he is not in Reality.
 Claiming to be a citizen of a nation is not who you are in the Reality of Nature, for a citizen [legal status] is an artificial creation of law, and what is Real cannot be of artifice.

-In Mark 3:16 Jesus gave Simon a Christian name [proper name, first name], as opposed to a surname, Peter.
+In Mark 3:16 Jesus gave Simon a Christian name [first name], as opposed to a surname, Peter.
 The Greek words applied are “ἐπιτίθημι”, which means ‘to put or lay upon’, and “ὄνομα” [omitted from the KJV] which means ‘proper name’ or ‘name’.
-In Roman law the first name is the proper name.
-Some might claim that ‘Peter’ is Simon’s surname in the sense that it is last and over and above his original name, but it is meant to be a first name/proper name and not a surname which is sanctioned by a temporal sovereign under a secular nation for legal enactment.
+In Roman law the first name was the proper name.
+Some might claim that ‘Peter’ is Simon’s surname in the sense that it is placed last and considered over and above his original name, but it is meant to be a first name/proper name and not a surname which is sanctioned by a temporal sovereign for legal enactment.
 This is another attempt by the writers of the later versions, i.e. KJV, to make the use of secular surnames acceptable under God.
 In the Geneva Bible, Mark 3:16 is transliterated as “And the first was Simon, and hee named, Peter,..” as opposed to the KJV, “And Simon he surnamed Peter;…” Again, this KJV transliteration was to aid in manipulating people into accepting a surname under a gentile nation.

 “The impact of the annotations and commentary in the Geneva Bible cannot be underestimated.
 The Calvinist notes of the Geneva Bible infuriated King James I at Hampton Court in 1604, prompting him to authorize a group of Puritan scholars to produce a version of the Bible without annotation for him; ironically, the excellent Authorized Version might never have been written were it not for King James’s antipathy toward the Geneva Bible.